gatsbyjs/gatsby/docs/blog/2019-04-03-how-we-think-about-product-at-gatsby/index.md

 ### Driving alignment with company Objectives and Key Results (OKRs)

-Identifying and writing down these problems also helps us write our objectives and key results because the objectives are created to list **what we want to do** based on the problem we are trying to solve, and the key results show **how we will measure that it’s been done**.
+Identifying and writing down these problems also helps us write our objectives and key results because the objectives are created to list **what we want to do** based on the problem we are trying to solve, and the key results show **how we will measure that it's been done**.

 Each team in Gatsby has objectives and key results that they are responsible for hitting.